 Admission is free on Thursday evenings from 5 – 7 pm for Discovery Nights.

-We also offer half-price admission from 5:30 – 7:30 pm on the second Saturday of each month for Art after Dark.
+We also offer pay-what-you-wish admission from 5:30 – 7:30 pm on the second Saturday of each month for Art after Dark.

 Oro Valley Children's Museum FAQs